CLNEulalia/Express-Intro/readme.md

 ```

 What's going on here?

 - we're requiring the Express module, which is a function that returns an instance of a web app
 - we're invoking the module, instantiating a constant `app` which holds all the methods and state we use to write and run our web app
 - we're starting our server (and app) by listening on port 4000 for incoming requests

-When we run the application – `$ node index.js` – we can see `app listening on port 4000` printed to the terminal.
+When we run the application from the terminal `node index.js`, we can see `app listening on port 4000` printed to the terminal.
 The process continues to run, occupying the shell until we hit `ctrl + c`, just like pervious servers we have run.

 If we visit `http://localhost:4000` in the browser, we'll see something like this: